 Open Systems recognizes that privacy is a fundamental human right and further recognizes the importance of privacy, security and data protection to our customers and partners worldwide.
 As a global organization, with legal entities, business processes, management structures, and technical systems that cross international borders, we strive to provide protections across all of our operations that exceed legal minimums and to deploy consistent, rigorous policies and procedures.

 This Privacy Statement informs you of our privacy practices and of the choices you can make and rights you can exercise in relation to your personal data, including information that may be collected from your online activity, use of devices, and interactions you have with us offline, such as when you engage with our customer support representatives.
 This Privacy Statement applies to all Open Systems companies as well as Open-Systems-owned websites, domains, services, applications, subscriptions and products, and those of our subsidiaries.
-For a list of our affiliates please see <??? link to the web-page of sub-processors and affiliated operational entities>.
+View a list of our affiliates.

 1. Our Privacy Principles